AyushiDixit/demo/README.md

-Done using Java, Springboot, thymeleaf and H2 database.
-(Could not do any css for not much time today) Bonus question not attempted.
+Done using Java, Springboot, thymeleaf and H2 database. (no css implemented yet.)
+Bonus question not attempted.

+run the datainitializer file.

 The login credentials are :
-username - user / manager
+username - user OR manager
 password - password